eerimoq/pumbaa/docs/library-reference/standard/ssl.rst

       sent.
 Applications are responsible for checking that all data has been sent; if only some of the data was transmitted, the application needs to attempt delivery of the remaining data.

+   .. method:: get_server_hostname()

+      Returns the hostname of the server as a string.

+   .. method:: cipher()

+      Returns the three-tuple with connection cipher information.
+For example ``('TLS-RSA-WITH-AES-256-GCM-SHA384', 'TLSv1.1', -1)``